Frequently Asked Questions

 Can I start a course late or finish a course early?

 Due to the intensive nature of the program it’s very difficult to start a course late.
 The first Zoom class is a critical time to get acquainted with the instructor, your peers and how to navigate the class.
 Assignments can begin when the course opens in Canvas, even before your first live class.
-All classes end at 11:59 pm on the Sunday of the final week.
+All classes end at 11:59 pm on the last day of the session.
 Course engagement is held right up to the last day, and the last week is dedicated to your final projects, reviews and academic advisement.

 What if my high school is still in session when the program begins, or starts before the program ends?